 Every time you go to operate your generator, check the fuel level gauge.
 It will be in plain sight and should be fairly accurate.
 You should also listen for low fuel level indicators.
 These will sound like an alarm, and you’ll need to act immediately to prevent doing irreparable damage to your generator.

 Another issue your generator might experience is running out of fuel, even when the fuel level gauge indicates you have plenty of fuel left.
 If this happens, your fuel gauge is faulty and should be replaced by your generator service provider.
 You’ll then be able to resume assessing accurate fuel levels.
-Another problem is dirty or old fuel, if Petrol replace the fuel each 12 months as it goes stale, if diesel check it for algae attack – Biocide can be used.
+Another problem is dirty or old fuel.
+If Petrol, replace the fuel every 12 months as it goes stale.
+If diesel, check it for algae attack – Biocide can be used.
 There are many brands available from your auto parts store

 Like most people, you probably have a busy schedule.
 Remembering to maintain your generator’s oil levels probably isn’t at the top of your priorities list.
 However, when these levels aren’t sufficient, your generator may not even turn on.
 Then, if your oil levels get too low, you could cause permanent damage to the engine as it wouldn’t have proper lubrication.